Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_pipelines_with_snowpark_pandas/data_engineering_pipelines_with_snowpark_pandas.md

 1. Log into [Snowsight](https://docs.snowflake.com/en/user-guide/ui-snowsight.html#) for your account
 2. Navigate to **Databases**
-3. Verify that you can see the **SNOWFLAKE_SAMPLE_DATA** database, if it is missing then you can add it folling the instructions in https://docs.snowflake.com/en/user-guide/sample-data-using
+3. Verify that you can see the **SNOWFLAKE_SAMPLE_DATA** database, if it is missing then you can add it folling the instructions [here](https://docs.snowflake.com/en/user-guide/sample-data-using).

 ### Create Database, Schema And Warehouse To Be Used